jalee314/dAEraFinal/README.md

  > Prompt text is any lines beginning with "\>"
  > Replace anything between \<...\> with your project specifics and remove angle brackets.
 For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
 # \<Project title\>
- > Your author list below should include links to all members GitHub (remove existing author).
+ > TEST Your author list below should include links to all members GitHub (remove existing author).

  > Authors: \<[Sydney Hilton](https://github.com/Sydnyepie), [Yosseph Adam](https://github.com/atxm), [Jason Lee](https://github.com/jalee314), [Mario Koa Miranda](https://github.com/KoaMiranda)\>